AliTopal89/practicego/README.md

     return sum
 }
 ```
 Range lets you iterate over an array.
 Every time it is called it returns two values, the index and the value.
-We are choosing to ignore the index value by using _ blank identifier, It's a bit like writing to the Unix /dev/null file.
+We are choosing to ignore the index value by using `_` blank identifier, It's a bit like writing to the Unix /dev/null file.

 Slices wrap arrays to give a more general, powerful, and convenient interface to sequences of data.
 Slices hold references to an underlying array, and if you assign one slice to another, both refer to the same array.
 Slices are indexable and have a length.
 But unlike arrays, they can be resized.

-The type specification for a slice is []T, where T is the type of the elements of the slice.
+The type specification for a slice is `[]T`, where T is the type of the elements of the slice.
 Unlike an array type, a slice type has no specified length.

 ```go